-Infernal Affairs (of which The Departed is the Hollywood version), Die Hard (specifically 1 and 4), Mr & Mrs Smith, Independence Day, Men in Black (1 and 2), Office Space, Dogma, Field of Dreams, LA Confidential, Shaun of the Dead, Casablanca, Eurotrip, 12 Angry Men, Slumdog Millionaire, Fight Club, Breakfast Club, Midnight in Paris, Hugo, Back to the Future, Terminator, Home Alone (1 and 2), and other sappy Christmas movies
+Infernal Affairs (of which The Departed is the Hollywood version), Die Hard (specifically 1 and 4), Mr & Mrs Smith, Independence Day, Men in Black (1 and 2), Office Space, Dogma, Field of Dreams, LA Confidential, Shaun of the Dead, Casablanca, Eurotrip, 12 Angry Men, Slumdog Millionaire, Fight Club, Breakfast Club, Midnight in Paris, Hugo, Back to the Future, Terminator, Inside Out, Home Alone (1 and 2), and other sappy Christmas movies

 A lot of times the songs that I like are ones that I associate with good memories.
 It could be from a movie, or a really good party, or even a dinner at a restaurant.
 Hence my love of 90s Cantopop.
 I'm slowly discovering some of the older music, like the Beatles and Frank Sinatra.
 I love Christmas music, and I am the type who keeps my radio on the Christmas station as soon as they start playing Christmas music.

 Books about history, Da Vinci Code (book, although the movie isn't terrible), Hitchhiker's Guide to the Galaxy, A Year in the Merde, Merde Actually, Empire, Shoeless Joe, Les Miserables (I've only read a shortened translated version, and even that was pretty good)